-The Bentham CL6-V is an enclosed spectral irradiance standard, designed for use with the Bentham rotating shadow band (RSB), operated in the vertical orientation.
-It is calibrated at a distance of XXXmm towards the source with respect to the front face of the device.
+The Bentham CL2 is a standard of spectral irradiance, calibrated at a distance of 500mm with respect to a reference point to the rear of the lamp.
 This calibration is traceable to the NPL.
 Please refer to the accompanying certificate for calibration results.